The Simple Truth About Composting

 8 Myths Debunked

-YOU know that compost is great for your garden.
+You know that compost is great for your garden.
 You even appreciate how composting kitchen scraps and yard waste reduces the amount of material going into the landfill.
-But you're reluctant to start composting because you think that:
+But if you're reluctant to start composting, gain confidence by learning the myths vs. facts.

 The truth is that composting is easy and rewarding, and adding compost to your soil is the single best thing you can do for your plants.
 We're here to debunk some common myths about composting.